Key Takeaways

 How to Avoid

-- Travel in pairs when walking through the Walled City so you can watch out for each other
+- Travel in pairs through the Walled City entrances so a partner can interrupt the approach.

 Red Flags